jehiah/pulse/README.md

 Pulse is a tool to run network diagnostics in a distributed manner.
 It is made up of 2 components.

 - CNC : This is the Command & Control server.
-User make http requests to it describing the test they want to run.
-CNC then  runs it on all minions, gathers the response and then returns them to the user.
+Users make http requests to it describing the test they want to run.
+CNC then runs it across all minions, gathers the response and then returns them to the user.
 Dependencies : mongodb (I might replace it with something lighter, or make it optional)

 - minion - This is the agent that runs at places where you want to debug from.
 It makes a TLS connection to CNC and waits for incoming test requests to be executed.